 From New Orleans, violinist Jenna Sherry is currently based in London.
-A versatile chamber musician who also specializes in historical performance, Jenna has performed at venues including the Kennedy Center, Barbican Hall, the Schoenberg Centre in Vienna, and in the City of London Festival, the Aldeburgh Festival, the Warsaw Autumn Festival, and the Salzburg Chamber Music Festival.
-She has collaborated with artists including the Dante Quartet, pianist Danny Driver, and cellist Steven Isserlis.
+A versatile chamber musician who also specializes in historical performance, Jenna has collaborated with cellist Steven Isserlis, pianist Danny Driver, composers Unsuk Chin and Julian Anderson, and performed at venues including the Kennedy Center, Barbican Hall, and in the Aldeburgh Festival, the Warsaw Autumn Festival, and the Salzburg Chamber Music Festival.

-Jenna leads the Faust Chamber Orchestra in London and regularly plays with groups such as the Irish Chamber Orchestra, Spira Mirabilis, and John Eliot Gardiner’s English Baroque Soloists and Orchestre Révolutionnaire et Romantique.
+Jenna is the violinist/violist of EnsembleExperimental (ensemble of the SWR ExperimentalStudio in Freiburg), and regularly plays with groups such as the Irish Chamber Orchestra, Spira Mirabilis, and John Eliot Gardiner’s Orchestre Révolutionnaire et Romantique.

 Selected as Marshall Scholar by the British government in 2008, Jenna received a Masters in Performance with David Takeno at the Guildhall School of Music and Drama.
 She previously received her Bachelors of Music and French from Indiana University where she studied with Mark Kaplan as a Herman B. Wells Scholar.
 While growing up in New Orleans, her formative teachers were Mary Anne Fairlie and Valerie Poullette.
 More recent inspiration has come from work with Ferenc Rados, András Keller, and Pavlo Beznosiuk.

-Jenna was a founder of the Birdfoot Festival and serves as its Artistic Director.
+Jenna co-founded the Birdfoot Festival in 2011 and serves as its Artistic Director.

 For more information about Ms. Sherry, visit JennaSherry.com